Jonas777-zz/finance-data-py/README.md

 # finance-data-py

-parses and retrieves stock data according to date.
+parses and retrieves stock data according to date. made with python 3.6.4

 # Usage: